trebeljahr/trebeljahr.com/_booknotes/immune.md

 #### Chapter Summary:

-Pathogens are things that make you sick, Bacteria are everywhere, your body doesn't even defend against some of them but accepts them as part of life and actually cooperates with those good bacteria.
-The main challenge for the immune system is their ability to rapidly reproduce and thereby consume nutrients and by doing so kill cells of your body.
+Pathogens are things that make you sick, Bacteria are everywhere, your body doesn't even defend against some of them but accepts them as part of life and cooperates with those good bacteria.
+The main challenge for the immune system is the bacteria's ability to rapidly reproduce and thereby consume nutrients and by doing so kill cells of your body.

 ### Chapter 6 - The Desert Kingdom of the Skin